Shore to Thrive

-- identified need and people who have a desire to contribute to positive changes;
+- identified need and people who had a desire to contribute to positive changes;

-- a local community that wants to be more connected;
+- a local community that wanted to be more connected;

 - an understanding of the value of taking a holistic perspective and not necessarily focusing directly on child poverty or child abuse;

-- an interest in growing skills that are transferable to various life situations and can help with prevention as well as with recovery, reduction and even elimination;
+- an interest in growing skills that were transferable to various life situations and could help with prevention as well as with recovery, reduction and even elimination;

 - a willingness to develop programmes where some level of decision making is undertaken by the participant;